Javascipt/node-youtube/README.md

 [GIF source](https://www.youtube.com/watch?v=ja8pA2B0RR4)

-This package allows you to take a screenshot a gif or a portion out of a youtube video.
-You need to have [ffmpeg](https://ffmpeg.org/) and [youtube-dl](http://youtube-dl.org/) installed.
+This package allows you to take a screenshot, a gif or a portion out of a youtube video.

 This package is the son of these two amazing parents:

 - [Youtube-dl package](https://github.com/fent/node-youtube-dl)
 - [Fluent-ffmpeg package](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg)

+### Dependencies:

+> This package depends on [ffmpeg](https://ffmpeg.org/) and [youtube-dl](http://youtube-dl.org/), you need to get them installed.

 ## Installation :